 Screen 1: Small-Cap Value Stocks With Price-To-Earnings Ratios Below 15

-Step 1: Download the Russell 2000 Stocks List at the link above.
+Step 1: Download the Russell 2000 Stocks List near the beginning of this article.

 Step 2: Highlight all columns.

 Step 3: Go to the “Data” tab, then click “Filter.”
 See the image below for a walk through of steps 2 and 3.

 Step 4: Go to the P/E ratio column, click the filter arrow, go to numbers filter, click between, and set to between 0 and 15.
 See the image below for a guide to this step.

 The remaining stocks in this spreadsheet are Russell 2000 stocks with price-to-earnings ratios below 15 and positive earnings.

 In the next screen we’ll show you how to implement an investing screen for Russell 2000 stocks that have high-dividend yields and reasonable payout ratios.